 If a hard drive is healthy, the data can be transferred from the drive.
 If the hard drive is experiencing issues, it is failing and a data transfer cannot be done.
 When a hard drive fails, data recovery is required to extract any data from it.

-The data recovery diagnostic is $75.
+The data recovery diagnostic is $75 per drive.
 After the diagnostic is performed, we contact you with a data recovery quote.
 The quote is dependent on how much labor is involved.
-Recoveries range between $200-$1000 in addition to the diagnostic fee.
+Recoveries range between $300-$1,200 in addition to the diagnostic fee.
 When we call you with a quote, you can decide if you wish to proceed with the recovery.
-Some types of recovery have a flat rate in addition to the diagnostic fee: deleted data cases, SD card, and Compact Flash recoveries are a $400 flat rate; iOS recoveries are a flat rate of either $300 or $400.
+Some types of recovery have a flat rate in addition to the diagnostic fee: deleted data cases, SD card, and Compact Flash recoveries are a $300 flat rate; iOS recoveries are a flat rate of either $300 or $400.
 RAID recoveries have custom pricing based on a variety of factors.

 This depends on how many recoveries we are working on and how difficult the data recovery is.
-Our usual turnaround time, from drop off of your hard drive to pick up, is 5-7 business days.
+A typical timeframe, from drop off of your hard drive to pickup, is 5-7 days.

 Yes!
 We offer expedited service.
 Instead of a $75 diagnostic fee, the Rush Diagnostic is $200.
-The Rush Diagnostic allows you to cut the line and your drive is worked on immediately instead of being placed in line.
+The Rush Diagnostic allows you to cut the line and your recovery is worked on immediately instead of being placed in line.
 While the speed of the recovery is dependent on the health of the drive, the average Rush Recovery is completed within 1-3 business days.
 Just like any recovery, we still call with a quote.
-The rate for expedited recoveries is $400 per hour.
-Most expedited recovery quotes range from $400-$2000, which you can then approve or decline.
 You are not obligated to proceed with the recovery even though you paid for a Rush Diagnostic.

 In most cases, the organization can be recovered.
 If we are recovering data from and repairing your Mac, we try to make your data look they way it did before the drive failed.
 The one situation where it is difficult to recover the organization (and filenames) is when we recover data that has been deleted from your drive.